 Hire a wedding planner

-If you’re not type A person who loves their agenda and Google calendar, you may have trouble juggling your professional life and your wedding.
+If you’re not a type A person who loves their agenda and Google calendar, you may have trouble juggling your professional life and your wedding.
 Well, that’s where a wedding planner can really come in handy.
 They’ll keep you on track and give you manageable goals that won’t interrupt your time at the office.
 Keep in mind that this is an extra expense, so you’ll need to work it into your wedding budget.

 Ask your partner to put in work